Curraghs: Fauna

 The area is deemed important as it is inhabited by the second-largest roost of hen harriers in Europe; a bird that descends on the area during the winter months.
 Other birds include peregrine falcons, merlins, robins, willow warblers, song thrushes and dunnocks among others.
 There is also a subspecies of wren, possibly unique to the island.

 The area is also notable for its diversity of butterflies, and the Wildlife Park, whilst home to over 100 animals from around the world (including pelicans, gibbons, otters and penguins), also features a butterfly walk, an opportunity for visitors to see the insects in an environment designed for them.
 One notable species is the orange tip.

 Ballaugh Curraghs has a persistent breeding colony of wild wallabies, said to be the largest in the British Isles, descended from two that escaped from the wildlife park some years ago.
 They seem to occupy a similar ecological niche to hares.

 Flora

 The Curraghs are a tapestry of scrubland, including willow and bog myrtle scrub.
 Sphagnum moss, a common species, is responsible for the high levels of peat in the area.
 The peat and wetland topography of the area combine to create a series of bogs.
 The abundance of peat has had a direct effect on the island's human inhabitants over the years, with the peat being used as fuel in people's homes.

 The Curraghs are also home to six different species of orchid, including the heath spotted orchid.

 Etymology

-In Manx Gaelic, a curragh refers to the willow scrub habitat found in the Isle of Man.
+In Manx Gaelic, a curragh originally referred to open wetland or mites habitats, however as the Ballaugh Curragh has dried up and transitioned from open mire into willow carr and scrub habitat, now widely found in the Isle of Man, the meaning of the word curragh has changed accordingly.